Trello vs. Monday.com: A feature-by-feature comparison

 Trello

-Monday.com might be called a project management tool, but it majorly deals in work management.
-Beyond this core functionality, monday.com also offers two more products: Sales CRM and monday Dev.
+Monday.com might be called a project management tool, but it deals mainly with work management.
+Beyond this core functionality, monday.com offers two more products: Sales CRM and monday Dev.
 These products cost you extra bucks if you want to purchase them.
-If we talk about monday.com’s free plan, it is limited in comparison to Trello, in terms of features and storage.
+If we talk about monday.com’s free plan, it is limited compared to Trello in terms of features and storage.

 Monday.com